v1k45/v1k45.github.io/content/modern-django-part-1.md

 module.exports = {
   entry: [
 	// ...
 KEEP OTHER VALUES
-    require.resolve('webpack-dev-server/client') + '?http://localhost:3000',
+	// this will be found near line 30 of the file require.resolve('webpack-dev-server/client') + '?http://localhost:3000',
     require.resolve('webpack/hot/dev-server'),
     // require.resolve('react-dev-utils/webpackHotDevClient'),
   ],
   plugins: [
+	// this will be found near line 215-220 of the file.
 	// ... other plugins
     new BundleTracker({path: paths.statsRoot, filename: 'webpack-stats.dev.json'}),
   ],